 HALIFAX, N.S. — Highway cameras around the province provide updated images of road conditions in Nova Scotia.
 They are now available on-line at www.gov.ns.ca/tran.

 “These cameras are going to help Nova Scotians as they travel across the province,” says Michael Baker, Minister of Transportation and Public Works.
 “We’re using modern technology to benefit Nova Scotians, and help the motoring public make informed decisions about driving.”

-With the click of a mouse, travellers can see road conditions from Sydney to Bridgewater and from Amherst to Mt.
+With the click of a mouse, travelers can see road conditions from Sydney to Bridgewater and from Amherst to Mt.
 Uniacke.

-Funding for most of the weather towers is cost-shared by the federal and provincial government, so images are often only available on roads connected to the national highway system.
+Funding for most of the weather towers is cost-shared by the federal and provincial government, so images are generally only available on roads connected to the national highway system.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News